Diet & Rheumatoid Arthritis

 The most common antioxidants are vitamins C, E and A, but there are many more, such as the carotenoids e.g. βb -carotene, b -β-cryptoxanthin, luteins and lycopenes, but many remain, as yet unidentified.

-Antioxidants play a crucial role in our internal defence system protecting against harmful organisms, particularly damaging ‘free radical’ molecules.
 A diet rich in antioxidants may help to reduce the risk of developing RA and possibly dampen down the inflammatory response in established disease.
-However, this theory is based on evidence from epidemiological studies of diet and arthritis and is not
+However, this theory is based on evidence from epidemiological studies of diet and arthritis (ie studies that look at how often/how common disease is in large populations) and is not

 supported by scientific trials of using individual antioxidant supplements in patients with RA.